 Depending on your home size, a super-fast WiFi connection is pivotal to maintaining that connectivity with your central hub.
 If you’re lucky enough to live in a multi-floored, multi-roomed house, you’ll first need to consider the strength of your connection.
 If it’s not up to scratch, consider a speed upgrade or purchase speakers from a brand that can form a smart mesh network, such as Sonos, Samsung and Bluesound.

-What to look out for when setting up a multi-room speaker system
+What to look out for when setting up a multi-room audio system

 Let’s first break things down to these five major considerations:

 - Home networking: Are you going to use your home WiFi, or a mesh network?

 - Speaker positioning: Concealed or on-display?

 - Speaker selection: Are you after pristine quality, or just something that delivers the most impact?

 - Streaming platform compatibility: You’ll want to make sure your speakers play nice with Tidal, Spotify, Apple Play, et al.

 - Voice/App control: Get your smart assistant in sync with your speakers